-- 1) it was subjected to a formal review process; - 2) the review included a peer or editorial review; - 3) the article is readily available for public scrutiny in a library or through an on-line retrieval service; and - 4) the outlet must demonstrate its level of quality and alignment with the mission of the College and School of Business.
+- 1. It was subjected to a formal review process - 2.
+The review included a peer or editorial review - 3.
+The article is readily available for public scrutiny in a library or through an on-line retrieval service

-It will be normally assumed journals listed in Cabell's directory and/or other nationally recognized indices satisfy the above four conditions.
-Articles appearing in journals not listed in Cabell's or other nationally recognized indices require the MSB faculty member to document the above four conditions and acceptance rate in order for the scholarship to be considered a peer reviewed journal article.
-As a measure of quality, the journals that meet the above criteria are further evaluated utilizing journal acceptance rates.
+It will be assumed all journals listed in Cabell's directory satisfy the above three conditions.
+Articles appearing in journals not listed in Cabell's require the McGowan School of Business (MSB) faculty member to document the above three conditions in order for the IC to be considered a PRJ article.